armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

 ## Base Configuration

 You can find a complete description of the options in the [open source documentation](https://www.spinnaker.io/setup/productionize/persistence/clouddriver-sql/).
-SQL is not currently supported in Halyard's main configuration but can be setup in `<HALYARD>/<DEPLOYMENT>/profiles/clouddriver-local.yml`.

 ## Database Setup
 You can skip this step if you create the database during provisioning - for instance with Terraform.